 Finally, we reached the village at precisely 9:00 AM.
 The Mangyan village Sitio Amaga is located just along the riverbank.
 Towering around are mountains where patches of brown soil revealed the Mangyan’s kaingins.
 Some portions of the hills are covered with thick forest and vegetation and seem inaccessible.

 Pastor Palomar introduced us to the village officials.
 Ruben heads the Mangyans in Sitio Amaga.
 He was about my age.
-We explained to him that we would be staying for three weeks in their village.
+We explained to him that we would stay in their village for three weeks.

 He welcomed us and assured us that their area was very peaceful.
-He toured us around the village, which I learned to be composed of 42 households.
+He showed us around the village, which I learned comprised 42 households.

 The Visitor’s House

-Well, the visitor’s house was a 4×5-meter hut made of buri walls and anahaw roofing.
-The roof ridge was destroyed.
-Only a whole buri leaf covers it to protect the dwellers from the rain.
+The visitor’s house was a 4×5-meter hut made of buri walls and anahaw roofing.
+The roof ridge was destroyed, and only a buri leaf protected the dwellers from the rain.

-The visitor’s house was not at all unique.
-Mangyans’ dwellings are uniformly made of cogon-buri-anahaw leaves composite.
-Their houses were a one-room affair, and most of them do their cooking at the approach or entrance.
+The visitor’s house was not unique.
+Mangyans’ dwellings are uniformly made of a composite of cogon-buri-anahaw leaves.
+Their houses were one-room affairs, and most of them cooked at the approach or entrance.

-In the next three weeks, this visitors’ hut would be our abode, so we repaired it in the afternoon.
-I befriended Jemar, a 19-year old Mangyan, and requested him to help us attach extra buri leaves to our roof ridge.
+This visitors’ hut would be our abode for the next three weeks, so we repaired it in the afternoon.
+I befriended Jemar, a 19-year-old Mangyan, and requested that he help us attach extra buri leaves to our roof ridge.

-Then we took strips of those leaves and mended the holes in the house walls.
+Then, we took strips of those leaves and mended the holes in the house walls.
 Jemar (I later learned that his Mangyan name was Puyot) helped us skillfully.
-By late afternoon, we repaired our “house” and it looked like an excellent shelter.
+We repaired our “house” and by late afternoon, it looked like a liveable shelter.

 Mangyans should profit from their farm products

 Mangyans are farmers.
 They till mountain slopes and produce banana species like tundan and saba.
 Other farm products include sweet potato, ube, and citrus.
-In our three-week stay, I discovered that Mangyans are still exploited and discriminated against by lowlanders, although not as extreme as decades ago.
+During our three-week stay, I discovered that Mangyans are still exploited and discriminated against by lowlanders, although not as severely as decades ago.

-Mangyans are at the mercy of the “viajeros” or traveling merchant-buyers when it comes to the prices of farm products.
+Regarding farm product prices, Mangyans are at the mercy of the “viajeros“, or travelling merchant-buyers.
 These buyers declare the price, and the Mangyans have no choice but to sell because they do not know the prevailing market prices in Manila or other Mindoro towns.

-Mangyan products run the risk of being rotten if they are not disposed to the buyers.
-It is very impractical to transport their products back to their homes in the mountains.
+Mangyan products risk rotting if they are not disposed of to the buyers.
+Transporting their products back to their homes in the mountains is impractical.

-If we have to teach the Mangyans how to maximize their profit, then we might be destroying their value of community spirit, which is to have food or something for everyone.
+If we have to teach the Mangyans how to maximise their profit, we might be destroying their value of community spirit, which is having food or something for everyone.
 We may be teaching them to be greedy.

-No more discrimination exists but inferiority is embedded deep within
+Does discrimination still exist?
+Inferiority is embedded deep within

 Amâ Anghel recalled how “Christians” (Amâ Anghel was referring to lowlanders) discriminated against the Mangyans.
-He recalled that he was six years old when owners would not allow Mangyans to enter their stores or houses.
+When he was six, he recalled that owners would not allow Mangyans to enter their stores or houses.
 I asked why.

-Amâ Anghel said that the “Christians” considered the Mangyans to be dirty.
-Neither were they allowed to eat in carinderias.
-Mangyans had a specific place to converge and eat when they were in town.
-That was in the ’60s, and he was 45 years old when we talked.
+Amâ Anghel said that the “Christians” considered the Mangyans dirty.
+They were also not allowed to eat in carinderias.
+The Mangyans had a specific place to converge and eat when they were in town.
+That was in the ’60s.
+When we talked, he was 45 years old.

-He related that things began to change considerably in 1982 when cause-oriented groups helped them fight for their rights.
-Amâ Anghel said that it was these groups that helped them regained their dignity.
-They advocated that Mangyans should be given equal treatment because they were also voters during elections, and politicians exploited them.
+He said things began to change considerably in 1982 when cause-oriented groups helped them fight for their rights.
+Amâ Anghel noted that these groups helped them regain their dignity.
+They advocated that Mangyans should be treated equally because they were also voters during elections, and politicians exploited them.

 I later learned from him that it was his first time eating in that restaurant because even now, Mangyans still gather in a specific eating nook in the marketplace.

 Maybe deep inside Amâ Anghel, the fear of discrimination is still present.
-I supposed that those generations of segregation and hostility by the lowlanders had embedded inferiority in them.
+I suppose that those generations of segregation and hostility by the lowlanders had embedded inferiority in them.

 This attitude made the Mangyans vulnerable to abuse and oppression by no other than the people Mangyans call “Christians.”

-In my opinion, to be indigenous does not mean to remain deeply rooted in the Mangyan primitive traditions.
-I consider that one could still be a real Mangyan after they have developed the ability to cope with sociological and cultural changes.
+To be indigenous does not mean to remain deeply rooted in the Mangyan primitive traditions.
+I consider it possible to still be a real Mangyan after developing the ability to cope with sociological and cultural changes.

 Basketball diplomacy

 Every afternoon, I found time to play basketball with the Mangyan boys.
-Basketball was the best means by which I could reach out and fellowship with them.
-Only with the older folks could I sit and talk about the Mangyan way of life.
+Basketball was the best way for me to reach out and fellowship with them, as I could only talk about the Mangyan way of life with the older folks.

-The Mangyan youth has no other activity other than to hang around in the morning and play basketball in the afternoon.
+The Mangyan youth have no other activity than hanging around in the morning and playing basketball in the afternoon.
 Thus, to reach the Mangyan youth, I launched a mission called “basketball diplomacy.”
-So basketball games every afternoon became my way of integrating with the young men.
+So, playing basketball games every afternoon became my way of integrating with the young men.

 They know the PBA through listening to the radio or watching TV at the town cafes and carinderias.
-I learned that most of them admired Asi Taulava, a big and tall PBA player.
+Most of them admired Asi Taulava, a big and tall PBA player.
 Being the biggest among them, they fondly called me “Taung Lava,” an allusion to “Taulava,” much to my amusement.

-The Mangyan boys’ height averages between 4’8″ to 5’3″.
+The Mangyan boys’ height averages between 4’8″ and 5’3″.
 Leo, whose Mangyan name is Kulot, was my match at 5’8″.
-Later, I found out that anybody prominent among them is called “Taung Lava.”
+Later, I discovered that anybody prominent among them is called “Taung Lava.”

-Sometimes a very hard foul would elicit a loud “PAAAWOOOL” accompanied with a stern look to the offender.
-With the many games I played, nobody lost his temper or felt terrible after a physical struggle.
+Sometimes, a very hard foul would elicit a loud “PAAAWOOOL” and a stern look from the offender.
+However, in my many games, nobody lost their temper or felt terrible after a physical struggle.

 I might be taller than them,, but their physique allows them to make quick high leaps to get the rebound.
-It was my strategic use of my big body that allowed me to grab a few rebounding balls.
+My strategic use of my big body allowed me to grab a few rebounding balls.

 Once, I quickly got a rebound from a missed shot.
 Then I heard somebody shout from the other end of the court, “PASBIRIK!”
-Of course, it was my player’s instinct that allowed me to get the cue.
+Of course, my player’s instinct allowed me to get the cue.

-I found myself using every ounce of strength in throwing the ball to the end court while trying to decipher what “pasbirik” means.
+I found myself using every ounce of strength to throw the ball to the end court while trying to decipher what “pasbirik” meant.
 Later, I learned that “pasbirik” means “fastbreak.”

 My basketball diplomacy had been a complex undertaking, but I could say that I accomplished it with dignity intact.
 The court at Sitio Amaga is a dirt and gravel court with one goal lower than the other.

-In one game, after short scrimmage, I was surprised to hear a Mangyan approaching from behind me saying, “Sori, Kuya!
+After a short scrimmage in one game, I was surprised to hear a Mangyan approaching from behind me and saying, “Sori, Kuya!
 Sori, Kuya!”
-(I’m sorry big brother).
+(I’m sorry, big brother).

-I wondered why he was apologizing, for he did not even bump nor come near me.
-He was two steps away from me.
+I wondered why he was apologising, for he did not even bump into or come near me.
+He was two steps away.

-Well, I remained as composed as possible, preventing myself from going home and taking a bath.
+I remained as composed as possible, preventing myself from going home and bathing.
 I heard a teammate say, “O, may dugo ang likod niya!”
 (Hey, there is blood on his back).

-Not only this.
-At night, the village turned the court into the village’s cattle park.
-So every morning, one could find cow dung littered at many points on the court.
+In addition, the village turned the court into its cattle park at night, so cow dung was littered at many points on the court every morning.

-As we dribble the ball, we cannot avoid bouncing on the fresh or dry cow dung.
-So after a few games, we’re smelling like cows.
+We cannot avoid bouncing on fresh or dry cow dung as we dribble the ball.
+So, after a few games, we smell like cows.
 In this condition, the most I could make was two games scored at ten points each.

-As soon as the game was through, I would immediately bathe at the river.
+I would immediately bathe in the river as soon as the game was through.
 Having changed clothes and feeling refreshed, I would go back to the court and watch my former teammates still playing amidst the smell of sweat and cow shit.
 Mabuhay ang mga Mangyan!
-(Long live the Mangyans).
+(Long live the Mangyans.)

 A glimpse of Mangyan Christianity

-On April 29, Amâ Anghel towed us to his farm and guided us to Sitio Lumboy, an hour walk from Sitio Amaga.
-He wanted us to witness the gathering of Pentecostal Mangyans, which was being held in that place.
+On April 29, Amâ Anghel towed us to his farm and guided us to Sitio Lumboy, an hour’s walk from Sitio Amaga.
+He wanted us to witness the gathering of Pentecostal Mangyans being held there.

-There I saw a unique experience in the celebration of the Lord’s Supper.
+I witnessed a unique experience during the Lord’s Supper celebration there.
 I was very quizzical upon seeing a Mangyan deacon pass around a branch full of leaves.

 While the Mangyan pastor read 1 Corinthians 11:1-13 in the native dialect, each worshipper seated on the church floor plucked a leaf from the branch.
 Two deacons were passing the leaves around.

-Then I saw the same persons distribute pieces of “Marie” biscuits.
-In the Mangyan language, I gleaned that the pastor instructed the members to get one and wait until each one had a biscuit to eat together.
-The pastor read a Bible passage, and together, they ate the biscuit.
+Then I saw the same people distribute pieces of “Marie” biscuits.
+In the Mangyan language, I gleaned that the pastor instructed the members to get one and wait until each had a biscuit to eat together.
+The pastor read a Bible passage and ate the biscuit together.

 The pastor bade everyone to be silent while he uttered a prayer.
 Then the two deacons went around, each carrying a pitcher of water.
-As they passed, the members took a dip from the pitcher using the leaves formed into a cone.
+As they passed, the members dipped from the pitcher using the leaves formed into a cone.

-After everyone drank, they sang the hymn “Break Thou the Bread” in the Mangyan dialect while the deacons gathered back the leaves they used in the Lord’s Supper.
+After everyone drank, they sang the hymn “Break Thou the Bread” in the Mangyan dialect while the deacons returned the leaves they used in the Lord’s Supper.

 Farewell talks and reflections